-I’m a big fan of exposure therapy, having used graded exposure on myself to treat my anxiety induced psychosis.
+I’m a big fan of exposure therapy, having used graded exposure on myself to treat my anxiety-induced psychosis.
 So when I heard about interoceptive exposure, I was keen to find out more, and when I did, I was keen to share what I learnt with you, my readers.
 Interoceptive exposure is another tool to help overcome certain anxieties and phobias, so I hope you enjoy learning about this method.

-Some of you might be familiar with exposure techniques, such as the cue exposure method of cognitive behaviour therapies (CBT) graded exposure, some of you might not be.
+Some of you might be familiar with exposure techniques, such as the cue exposure method of cognitive behaviour therapies (CBT) graded exposure, but some of you might not be.
 A couple of years back, I created a graded exposure workbook which you can find in my Resources section (free version.
-A paid for version can also be found in my shop) of my website.
+A paid version can also be found in my shop) of my website.
 For those who aren’t familiar, exposure techniques all follow a similar concept.
 To get used to the things you fear through incremental exposure to those fears.

 With graded exposure, you’d work out what your fears are and then work out a step-by-step plan to tackle them.
-For example, if you had a fear of spiders, you would create a spider exposure list, with the worst being fear being the last step.
+For example, if you had a fear of spiders, you would create a spider exposure list, with the worst fear being the last step.
 This could look something like this:

 - Step one – look at a drawing of a spider.